FridayOrtiz/timebase/paper/paper.md

 ### NTP Modes

 The network time protocol(NTP) operates in one of three modes.

+#### Primary Server

 The first mode is primary server which is directly synchronized from a reference clock.
 Reference clocks can come from multiple sources however the most common are satillite based from GPS[1], GLONASS[2], and Galileo[3] as well as regional radio based time signals provided by MSF[4] in the UK, DCF77[5] in Germany, and WWVB[6] within the United States.
 A primary server is utilized by secondary servers and clients.
-Since the primary server derives its time from a reference clock it is also catagorized as a stratum 1 server.
+Since the primary server derives its time from a reference clock it is also categorized as a stratum 1 server.
 The stratum designation signifies two items, the first is the distance that the server is from a reference clock(stratum 0), in this case one hop, and that this server provides a high level of time accuracy.

+#### Secondary Server

 The second mode is being a secondary server.
-This mode operates as a client to upstream primary servers and as a server to downsteam clients.
-There is an defined maximum of 16 stratum levels and each secondary server will reflect their level depending on how far they are from a primary server.
+This mode operates as a client to upstream primary servers and as a server to downstream clients.
+There is a defined maximum of 16 stratum levels and each secondary server will reflect their level depending on how far they are from a primary server.
 Each increased stratum level indicates a decrease time accuracy from the the higher level time source.
 Any system reporting a stratum level of 16 is understood to be unsynchronized.

+#### Client

 Lastly the third mode is client to which most devices fall under.
 A client references time from multiple available time sources to synchronize its system time.
-A client does not act as a time source to devices and has no defined stratum level.

 ### NTP Uses

+// TODO: this section can be cut down if we need space

 While accurate time is useful the question remains about why it is needed for devices such as computers, phones and within local area networks.
 Most if not